 Due to the tremendous potential of cell therapy, there is pressure to quickly move these products toward regulatory approval and clinical use.
 The FDA list of approved precision cell therapies that fulfill unmet medical needs continues to grow.
 These include chimeric antigen receptor (CAR) cell therapy for B-cell acute lymphoblastic leukemia (2017, tisagenlecleucel/Kymriah, Novartis) and for adult large B-cell lymphoma that has failed conventional treatment (2017, axicabtagene ciloleucel/Yescarta, Kite Pharma Inc/Gilead), genetic vision loss with virally delivered gene therapy (2017, voretigene neparvovec/Luxturna, Spark Therapeutics/Children’s Hospital of Philadelphia), and pediatric spinal muscular atrophy (2019, onasemnogene abeparvovec/Zolgensma, AveXis, Inc).

-Our custom designed TriLink cGMP facility utilizes state-of-the-art capabilities to meet your needs in the manufacturing of messenger RNAs and guide strands for genome editing.
+Our custom designed TriLink cGMP facility utilizes state-of-the-art capabilities to meet your needs in the manufacturing of messenger RNAs, plasmids, and guide strands for genome editing.
 Stringent quality systems and a dedicated team of experts ensure the highest level of consistency, purity, and transparency, while offering a streamlined path towards clinical success.
 Our TriLink signature ConsultLink team offers project management support and consultation for compound design, material grade, process development, scale/scaleup parameters, GMP production, QC needs, and documentation to meet your current and long-term project goals.